 Whichever marketing team got behind the film used corny, clichéd language: “You are who you eat” and “Prepare for the ultimate food scare”.
 There are a few sentences in the film which rely on this type of language, but to make this a central point of the trailer gave the film a hammy, corny, awkward horror flick.
 This type of cheesy humour is rarely in the film.

 To be fair to all involved with Ravenous, the whole production was beset with problems.
 The first director quit two weeks in, leaving Robert Carlyle to desperately suggest Antonia Bird as a replacement.
 She took the job, and turned a near disaster into a flawed gem – in one week she turned everything around!
 Robert Carlyle explains her brilliant contribution below.

 Sadly, the combination of problems mentioned led to Ravenous bombing at the box office, and it kind of disappeared without a trace.
-Over the years it has attained a cult following, but it’s surprising to see many cinemagoers still don’t get it.
-Checking online forums, such as IMDB and Rotten Tomatoes, 15 years on we’ve identified some of the criticisms.
+Over the years it has attained a cult following, though, but it’s surprising to see many cinema-goers still don’t get it.
+Checking online forums, such as IMDB and Rotten Tomatoes, 19 years on we’ve identified some of the criticisms.

 A lot of anger (and we mean genuine vitriol – online users get VERY ANGRY) is aimed at the really rather brilliant Damon Albarn soundtrack and its unconventional use.
 In one scene, not giving away plot details, one character has massacred a group of people.
 He then proceeds to chase a terrified individual with a knife as a jaunty folk ballad plays.